 Karen joined the OU in March 2016 as a Research Fellow in Collaborative Governance in the Department of Public Leadership and Social Enterprise (PuLSE).
-She is involved with one of the University's priority research areas aimed at addressing 21st century global challenges, Citizenship and Governance, rethinking the changing relationships between states, markets and citizens in the 21st century and the challenges of governance and leadership - including climate change.
+She has been involved with one of the University's priority research areas aimed at addressing 21st century global challenges, Citizenship and Governance, rethinking the changing relationships between states, markets and citizens in the 21st century and the challenges of governance and leadership - including climate change.
 She has also recently commenced teaching Environmental Studies; U116 Environment: journeys through a changing world.

 Education and qualifications:

 Karen's research explores environmental change through theoretically informed, interpretative and comparative policy analysis.
 She sees herself as a ‘pracademic’, connecting theory to effect practice; to understand policy implementation deficits and the feasibility of environmental change within the limits of dominant neo-liberal and techno-centric discourses.
 Her aim is to question current governance models and institutionalised thinking and (within the limits of current governance models) to clarify practitioners’ ‘obstacles’ in order to facilitate policy transition and transformation.